anchal-kakadia/anchal-kakadia/README.md

 **Tech:** Next.js, Node.js, MongoDB, Tailwind CSS
 - Built a complete research platform to track submissions and peer reviews
-- Designed the frontend and led feature development for improved transparency -This platform was built for my university after faculty members expressed concerns about the inefficiencies of manual processes
+- Designed the frontend and led feature development for improved transparency
+- This platform was built for my university after faculty members expressed concerns about the inefficiencies of manual processes

 ### 📚 Expertiza – Question Hierarchy Reimplementation
 **Tech:** Ruby on Rails, JavaScript